Code Generation

 A large contributor to SingleStore's superior query execution performance is its system of code generation.
 In contrast to a traditional interpreter-based execution model for databases, SingleStore embeds an industrial compiler to produce highly efficient machine code that enables low-level optimizations, which are not possible when executing queries via interpretation alone.
 And now by default, queries are interpreted first and then asynchronously compiled in the background for use in later executions.
 This speeds up query execution time for long and complex queries, while at the same time providing efficient query plans for later use.

 As stated above, the first time SingleStore encounters a given query shape, it will optimize and compile the query asynchronously for future invocations.
 This incurs minimal overhead which does not depend on the amount of data to be processed, but rather the complexity of the query.
 The process of code generation involves extracting parameters from the query then transforming the normalized query into a SingleStore-specific intermediate representation tailored to the system.
-Subsequent requests with the same shape can reuse this plan to complete both quickly and consistently.
+Subsequent requests with the same shape can reuse this plan to complete queries both quickly and consistently.

 Code generation applies to all Data Manipulation Language DML queries.
 In addition, SingleStore generates code during CREATE TABLE and ALTER TABLE statements.
 These Data Definition Language DDL queries generate code in order to reduce the compilation time of subsequent DML queries against the table.